We encourage anybody to propose a talk!

 If you feel unsure about your talk or how to present it, you can ask us for help!
 Contact submissionhelp@cppnorth.ca with your questions and talk ideas and we can help you.
 Try doing it as soon as possible to ensure there is enough time for us to answer you and for you to have enough time to write your proposal before the deadline.

-If you are selected to be a speaker, we will cover the price of the ticket for you.
+If you are selected to be a speaker, we will cover the price of the conference ticket for you.

 CppNorth is organized by a non-profit organization, so any speaker who can have their travel cost covered by their company is strongly encouraged to do that.
 Your employer will be listed as a travel sponsor if they do so.
 However, it is very important for us that anybody who could give a good talk will not be prevented for financial reasons, which is why we can help any selected speaker by covering the cost of the transportation and hotel.